maiiasleptcova/SQL-codes/README.md

 https://github.com/maiiasleptcova/SQL_codes/blob/main/SpatialJoinLoop.sql

 Setting up a loop where each iteration aims to find all the geographies within a given polygon.
-Practically, I am trying to find all the leasehold polygons inside a freehold polygons, i.e.
+Practically, I am trying to find all the leasehold polygons inside a freehold polygon, i.e.
 I am trying to group tenants into their respective buildings via spatial join.

 4. TenancyData